Booking Terms & Conditions

 Adequate travel insurance is essential and a condition of travelling with Lightline Pilgrimages Ltd.

 When arranging your travel insurance you must ensure that it includes the country you are visiting and the cost of repatriation in the event of serious accident, illness or death.
-Please submit a copy of your policy to Lightline Pilgrimages Ltd (detailing insurer, policy number and emergency contact numbers).
+Please submit details of your policy to Lightline Pilgrimages Ltd (detailing insurer, policy number and emergency contact numbers).
 Please read your policy details carefully and take them with you on tour.
 It is your responsibility to ensure that the insurance cover you purchase is suitable and adequate for your particular needs.

 10. Special Requests.